 The award-winning station volunteer’s group at Glossop station is long-established and highly respected in the community rail movement.

 Over the years the Friends have also done much to conserve and enhance the historic features of the station to make it a welcoming place in the community which is valued by everyone who uses it.
 Tasks which the Friends group have undertaken include:

-- Painting the lampposts, girders and alcoves
+- Painting and renovating

 - History interpretation boards inside the waiting rooms